About the course

 The key research area for the CDT is Thermofluids and Turbomachinery, which takes in the Osney Thermofluids Laboratory, located in a facility to the west of the city called the Southwell Building.
 The new laboratory was opened by Oxford's Vice Chancellor in 2010 as part of the University's strategic investment in the nation's science base.
 The lab houses some of the most sophisticated turbine and high speed flow facilities in the UK, and the research group includes internationally recognised experts in CFD, flow and heat transfer experiments and instrumentation.
 The lab is outstandingly supported by highly experienced technical, computing and administrative staff.

-In each subsequent year of study at the University of Oxford, you will be charged course fees at Oxford’s fee rate for that year of study.
+Subject to meeting the progression criteria, you will then be enrolled by the University of Oxford and will be liable for a further 9 terms of course fees at the University.
+During each subsequent year, you will be charged course fees at Oxford's fee rate for that year of study.
 For an indication of costs, the table below shows the estimated annual course fees for the second academic year of this course.
-Please be aware that these fees will increase annually.

 Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.